‘Enormous wave of death and disability’ from chronic diseases may come after pandemic

 Structural changes needed

-Before the pandemic, U.S. declines in CVD and stroke had started to reverse due to poor lifestyle choices that led to rises in conditions such as obesity, hypertension and glucose intolerance, Califf wrote.
+Before the pandemic, U.S. declines in CVD and stroke mortality had started to reverse due obesity, hypertension and glucose intolerance driven by poor diet and lack of exercise, Califf wrote.

 “This concerning pattern is compounded by an alarming increase in deaths directly from COVID-19 together with rising common chronic disease- and drug-related deaths,” he wrote.
 “The net effect is a substantial increase in excess death and a correspondingly steep drop in average U.S. life expectancy, perhaps by as much as 3 years.”
 This is likely to disproportionately affect people with low incomes, low education levels and rural residence, he noted.